buildpacks/rfcs/text/0000-stack-buildpacks.md

 # Summary
 [summary]: #summary

-This is a proposal for a new type of buildpack that runs against a stack in order to extend it in ways that are only possible by running privileged commands.
+This is a proposal for a new type of buildpack that runs against a set of stack images in order to extend it in ways that are only possible by running privileged commands.

 # Motivation
 [motivation]: #motivation

 Normally, buildpacks do not run as root.
 This is an intentional design decision that ensures operations like `rebase` will work on day-2.

 However, many applications and buildpacks require modifications to the stack they run on, such as adding system packages or custom certificates.
-For this reason, we need a mechanism that buildpack authors and buildpack users can leverage to extend their stacks.
+For this reason, we need a mechanism that stack authors, buildpack authors, and buildpack users can leverage to extend their stacks.

 # What it is
 [what-it-is]: #what-it-is